 What about arrangement and orchestration?
 These are lesser standards than is melody, even less than harmony, somewhat more related to the recording than to the underlying composition.
 But what happens when your orchestration and arrangement are nearly identical?
 Why don’t you ask Robin Thicke and Pharrell Williams that question.

 In the first track you hear 16 regular (straight) hi hat taps followed immediately by 16 “swinging” taps.
 There, now you know what swinging is.
 Then in the second track you hear a swinging bass drum 16th at the end of the musical phrase.
 This is what “Lose Yourself” does.
-And it’s a musical choice in Eminem Esque as well.
+And it’s the musical choice made in Eminem Esque as well.

 It’s not as though the writers of “Lose Yourself” own swing music.
 There’s a swing button on drum machines for a reason.
 It’s not enough to say it’s common.
 That’s all true and reasonable.
 But “Eminem Esque” didn’t need that little bit of swing.
-If I’m the musicologist, at this point I say something like, “you’re asking for it, and to no great benefit.
+If I’m the musicologist, at this point I say something like, “you’re asking for trouble, and to no great benefit.
 So change it.”

-Only other important elements are the piano and the string synthesizer parts, and both tracks have them.
+The only other important elements are the piano and the string synthesizer parts, and both tracks have them.
 The harmonies aren’t identical.
 This is where “‘Esque” separated a bit more from “Lose Yourself,” but the orchestrations are pretty much the same.

 Too Close to the Sun

 Here, I’d say, is the last straw… the third section of the National Party video where we introduce the familiar tinkling piano.
 The notes are different, but the rhythms are the same.
-If swinging the hi hats was asking for it, this is like putting your head right down onto the chopping block.
+If swinging the hi-hats was asking for it, this is like putting your head right down onto the chopping block.

-But hey if Mr Thicke and Mr Pharell are still around then ask them this too, “Gentlemen, you were wronged, but tell me, what does a jury do when you tell them straight out you had that other track in your head?”
+But hey, if Mr. Thicke and Mr. Pharell are still around then ask them this too, “Gentlemen, you were wronged, but tell me, what does a jury do when you tell them straight out you had that other track in your head?”